ccollie/ValkeyMetrics/docs/commands/join.md

 <details open><summary><code>RIGHT [EXCLUSIVE]</code></summary>

 A `RIGHT` join outputs all samples in the right series.
-In case, no samples match from the left  series, it shows those items with null mut values.
+In case no samples match from the left series, it shows those items with null values.

 `RIGHT EXCLUSIVE` join returns samples for which no corresponding timestamp exists in the `left` series.